Growth Asset Category Investment Policy Statement

 Private equity investments are illiquid and typically have long expected holding periods such as 10-13 years.
 Investments are typically held until maturity and selling prior to maturity may result in realizing a sales price that reflects a discount to fair market value.

 Liquidity risk is managed by minimizing the possibility of forced sales that may arise from exceeding maximum exposure limits, or lowering asset allocation targets to private equity or private credit investments.
 In order to better assess liquidity needs, a capital budget and cash flow forecast will be developed over a ten-year horizon and updated as necessary.
-The assumptions of this forecast are stress tested in the context of the total fund to assess the effect of worst case liquidity scenarios.
+The assumptions of this forecast are stress tested in the context of the total fund to assess the effect of worst-case liquidity scenarios.
+If liquidity is needed within private markets an option is through a secondary sale as discussed in the Secondary Investments and Co-Investments section.
+Secondary sales can incur discounts in pricing relative no Net Asset Value (NAV).

 8. Distributed Securities

-Within the Global Equity and Public Credit asset classes, SCERS shall typically seek receipt of distributed securities from investment managers.
+Within the Global Equity asset class, SCERS shall typically seek receipt of distributed securities from investment managers.
 For separate accounts, assets are custodied at SCERS’ custodian, which SCERS can liquidate at its own discretion.
 For commingled funds, SCERS generally prefers to receive distributed securities, which it can liquidate at its own discretion.
 The exception is for those funds that require that shares be redeemed from the fund, or if it is more prudent to have a fund redeem shares.

-SCERS shall avoid the direct receipt of distributed securities from individual private equity and private credit funds.
-However, if such receipt is unavoidable, SCERS shall ordinarily direct the sale of securities distributed by its investment vehicles through a third party broker dealer as soon as practically possible and strive to not impair the value of the security.
+SCERS shall avoid the direct receipt of distributed securities from individual private equity and illiquid/private credit funds, and most liquid credit funds.
+However, if such receipt is unavoidable, SCERS shall ordinarily direct the sale of securities distributed by its investment vehicles through a third-party broker dealer as soon as practically possible and strive to not impair the value of the security.

 9. Performance Evaluation